National Guard checks homes in Buffalo for blizzard victims

 While suburban roads and most major highways in the area reopened Tuesday, state and military police were assigned to enforce Buffalo’s driving ban.
 Poloncarz said the goal was to have at least one lane on every street open by Wednesday evening.

-It is tough going.
+It was tough going.
 Even on some of the city’s main streets, there were still cars buried in snow that were being towed Wednesday to make way for snowplows.

 Erie County Undersheriff William Cooley said deputies were helping people get to crucial medical appointments, such as dialysis.